nicopujia/website/content/pages/about.md

 ### Developing for the world

 At the end of 2022 and during 2023, I learned **Flutter** to create *high-performance* multi-platform [software](/portfolio/technologies/flutter.html).
-At the same time, I started using **Git** & **GitHub** to keep a better track of my projects.
+At the same time, I started using **Git** & **GitHub** to keep better track of my projects.
 I ended up publishing those first apps and video games to the [Google Play Store](https://play.google.com/store/apps/dev?id=8059097220194731179).

 ### Experimenting with new technologies

-At the end of 2023 and the start of 2024, I experimented with **computer networking** in order to create an online multi-platform, multiplayer [video game]({filename}/biome-fighters.md).
+At the end of 2023 and the start of 2024, I experimented with **computer networking** to create an online multi-platform, multiplayer [video game]({filename}/biome-fighters.md).
 I developed the prototype, set it aside, and a few months later, I was called to [participate in BackdropBuild v3](https://backdropbuild.com/builds/v3/biome-fighters) because they had found my project interesting.
 Although I did not end up in the top, I quickly learned how to deal with **deadlines**.

 ### Time to earn some money

-After that, thanks to a [friend](https://franciscoaurelio.com) of mine, I got my first paid —and really large— [project]({filename}/siderplast.md) for a [client](https://siderplast.com.ar/nosotros/).
-Because it was a full-stack web application, I had to learn a backend technology, so I got on my way of specializing with **Django** at the same time I was developing the project.
-I also learned **Docker**, **MySQL** and **Nginx**, as well as non-technical skills like **handling large projects** and **dealing with clients**.
-Besides, I had to constantly refine the **code scalability**, otherwise the project would have become unsustainable.
+After that, thanks to a [friend](https://franciscoaurelio.com) of mine, I got my first paid—and really large—[project]({filename}/siderplast.md) for a [client](https://siderplast.com.ar/nosotros/).
+Since it was a full-stack web application, I had to learn backend technology.
+Although I had already tried FastAPI, I began specializing in Django while developing the project, as it was a better fit for its requirements.
+I also learned **Docker**, **MySQL**, and **Nginx**, as well as non-technical skills like **handling large projects** and **dealing with clients**.
+I constantly refined the code's scalability to ensure the project remained sustainable.

 ## Beyond software development

-I have always enjoyed playing football ⚽️ and doing other kinds of physical activity.
-But as I was not naturally talented for it, that is something that taught me **persistence** —not giving up even when things get tough—, something *quite* useful in this field.
-Besides, **teamwork** is a must-have skill when playing this sport, and that's another skill that I have learned and even awarded for.
+I have always enjoyed playing football ⚽️ and other kinds of physical activity.
+Although I was not naturally talented, it taught me **persistence—never giving up even when things get tough**.
+Besides, **teamwork** is a must-have skill when playing this sport, and that’s another skill I have learned and even been awarded for.